alongir/demos/selton11/contracts/README.md

 Each file contains the specification for one service.

 ## File structure
-Each file is a valid OpenAPI Specification 3.0 (aka Swagger) correspondes to a Service infered by UP9.
+Each file is a valid OpenAPI Specification 3.0 (aka Swagger) corresponds to a Service inferred by UP9.

 ## Contact
 Email us at info@up9.com